Tresor11/e-commerce-api/README.md

 `POST /auth/login`

-allow user to authenticate and return a token
+allows user to authenticate and return a token

 `POST /signup`